LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

    #.
 Hint: Drag the State (states.csv) file into the central plane, and use the *Marks* card.

-      A. Be sure to filter.
+      a.
+Be sure to filter.

    #.
 Hint: County is a dimension found in the libraries.csv table.